 The Award evening will be held on 4th October 2019.

 The My Teacher on a Postcard Exhibition has been inspired by a recent Twitter Art Exhibition (#TAE2019).
 This was held in Edinburgh and included 1000 postcards from around the world.
 We would love to receive 1000 postcards from around Portsmouth and want every school to take part in creating this amazing display.
 All schools have to do is encourage their pupils (and staff!) to use their imagination to create a piece of hand-crafted or digital art, or written work (such as a description, a poem or a story) or even take a photograph that reflects the theme of My Teacher.
-The Exhibition will be open for viewing during Teach Portsmouth week (w/c 30 September 2019) and we hope that schools and the public will come and vote for their favourite postcards.
+The Exhibition will take place at HIVE on the lower ground floor of Portsmouth Central Library on the Tuesday 29th, Wednesday 30th and Thursday 31st October from 9.30am - 6pm and we hope that children and their parents will be able to come to this free exhibition during half term week.
 There are prizes for the winning artists and their schools.

 The deadline for submissions is 13th September 2019.